LostBeard/SpawnDev.BlazorJS/README.md

 }
 ```

-Use the extended functions of IJSInProcessObjectReference to work with Javascript objects or use the growing library of over 100 of the most common Javascript objects, including ones for Window, HTMLDocument, WebStorage (localStorage and sessionStorage), WebGL, WebRTC, and more in SpawnDev.BlazorJS.JSObjects.
-JSObjects are wrappers around IJSInProcessObjectReference that allow strongly typed use.
+Use the extended functions of IJSInProcessObjectReference to work with Javascript objects or
+use the growing library of over 100 of the most common Javascript objects, including ones for
+Window, Document, Storage (localStorage and sessionStorage), WebGL, WebRTC, and more in
+SpawnDev.BlazorJS.JSObjects.
+JSObjects are wrappers around IJSInProcessObjectReference that
+allow strongly typed use.

 Below shows a section of the SpawnDev.BlazorJS.JSObjects.Window class.
 Window's base type, EventTarget, inherits from JSObject.
 ```cs